Why some Shopify customers order then return constantly (and how to spot the pattern)

 - Often expensive items (formalwear, luxury handbags, jewelry)

-This is common enough that the NRF has a formal term for it.
-Wardrobing detection goes into the specific photo/fiber/fold signals.
+Common enough that the NRF has a formal term for it.
+Wardrobing detection goes into the specific photo, fiber, and fold signals.

 3. The frequent flyer

-Has 5+ returns in the last 90 days.
+5+ returns in the last 90 days.
 No single order is suspicious, but the accumulation is.
-Your data fingerprint:
+Data fingerprint:

-- Return count > 5 in rolling 90-day window
+- Return count over 5 in a rolling 90-day window

 - Customer has been with you 12+ months (not a bust-out account)